Major in Classical Humanities

-Students have access to computing facilities that offer computer software and internet support for Latin and Greek studies, literary studies, and comparative literature.
+You'll have access to the University's Center for Medieval and Renaissance Studies and the Vatican Film Library on campus, as well as access to computer software and Internet support specifically for Latin and Greek studies, literary studies and comparative literature.